 You CAN Improve Your Professional Clothing Collection Without a Big Budget

 Every year, there are a staggering 1,240,000,000 pairs of denim jeans sold worldwide.
 But while Americans tend to favor casual clothing, those garments aren’t always appropriate for the workplace.
 That said, having a separate work wardrobe may not always seem feasible, especially for those who are looking to move up in the professional world but don’t have the financial means to do so.
 However, not all is lost.
 There are ways to obtain a workwear collection without breaking the bank.
-Here’s how to dress for the job you want without going broke.
+Of course, if your company provides a staff uniform that requires you to wear embroidered polo shirts sporting the company logo, there may be days when you won’t be required to seek out the best workwear attire on the market.
+It just depends on the values of that specific company.
+But if you don’t have the “luxury” of wearing a uniform, here’s how to dress for the job you want without going broke.

 Today, the average American woman owns 30 outfits.
 Those costs add up, especially when the clothes are trendy or poorly made, requiring frequent replacement.
 Don’t assume that expensive equals quality, either; higher-end brands may still use synthetic fabrics or have poor quality stitching, which can cause the pieces to wear out more quickly.
 Investing in a few well-made basics over a longer period of time allows you to obtain pieces that will last for years — without spending a lot of money all at once.
 Opting for versatile essentials, rather than special statement pieces, will allow you to mix and match with pieces that already exist in your wardrobe and increase the longevity of your clothing in general.
 Neutrals may sound boring, but they can still provide a pop of color or a subtle pattern.
 It allows you to be even more creative with the way you put outfits together to dress for the job.